benweet/stackedit/README.md

   - [ ] google+
   - [ ] tumblr
   - [ ] wordpress
-* [ ] remove special edge-case syntax handling of markdown
-  - [ ] remove mathjax
-  - [ ] remove flowchart/uml
-* [ ] Remove extra css stylesheets, there is only need for one stylesheet here
-* [ ] Remove all settings and provide some decent defaults.
-* [ ] Remove monetizejs

 All of this functionality is provided in the full version of Stackedit.
 This branch can easily be extended to provide just the features you need for a specific project.